 The scientists didn’t stop there, however.
 During the study, they collected data allowing them to evaluate a link with autoimmune conditions.
 Analysis shows that people taking vitamin D3 for five years were about 22 percent less likely to get a diagnosis of an autoimmune disease (American College of Rheumatology, Nov.
 4, 2021).
 For omega-3 supplements, the drop in diagnosis was around 18 percent.

 Lead author Dr. Karen Costenbader noted in reporting the study that

 “there are no other known effective therapies to reduce the incidence of autoimmune diseases.”

 To us, that suggests taking vitamin supplements is valuable.
 However, that hasn’t always been the conventional view.

-There is growing consensus among health professionals that most people should not be taking vitamin supplements.
-Their view is that this is a waste of money that will do no more than lead to expensive urine.
+For nearly 40 years, there was a consensus among health professionals that most people should not be taking vitamin supplements.
+Their view has been that this does no more than lead to expensive urine.

 Just Eat a Well-Balanced Diet:

 The standard advice is to eat a well-balanced diet.
 No one can argue with that sentiment, but what does it mean?
 A well-balanced diet is rarely defined beyond a vague idea of eating your vegetables.
 The USDA suggests that people should eat between five and nine servings of vegetables and fruits daily.
 For a person who consumes 2,000 calories a day, that works out to around two and a half cups of veggies and two cups of fruit a day.
 In reality, not many Americans actually manage that many servings of produce.

 As a result, many people fall short on the vitamins and minerals they need for good health.
 This is especially true for people who take medications on a regular basis.
 The consequence is that many should be taking vitamin supplements, or possibly minerals.